siegerts/xiegerts.com/content/post/fastapi-fargate-amplify/index.md

 This is just scratching the surface of configuration options.
 Hope this helps you get running quickly with serverless FastAPI backends!

+If you have any questions or feedback, feel free to reach out on [X @siegerts](https://x.com/siegerts).